How Long Does Massachusetts Divorce Take?

 Get the Answers You Need from Our Massachusetts Family Lawyers

 Divorce is different for everyone, but generally the shortest divorces are uncontested divorces, followed by amicable divorces.
 This is because these options avoid the courtroom, and court is what lengthens the divorce process.
 Out-of-court divorce options can be resolved in a matter of months, whereas contested divorce can take years to finalize in some cases.
-There’s something called time standards which means the court’s goal.
+There’s something called time standards which is the court’s ideal time period.
 In modification cases, time standards are eight months.
-That means, unless there’s a good reason why, this case is on an eight-month track.
-When it’s a new divorce, you are on a fourteen-month time standard, which means that in a year and two or three months, this case should be adjudicated.
-There are times where it may take longer; as long as the judge can offer information as to why, it’s going to be all right.
+That means, unless there’s a good reason, this case is on an eight-month track.
+When you begin a divorce process you are on a fourteen-month time standard, which means that in a year and two or three months, the case should be adjudicated.
+There are times where it may take longer; as long as the judge can offer a justification.

-The key we want you to remember is it could take a day, a week, a month, six months, or years.
+Divorces can take a day, a week, a month, six months, or years.
+It all depends on your personal circumstances.